rlaferla/Voron/CAN_Bus_Guide.md

-# Voron CAN bus guide
+# Voron CAN bus guide (BETA)

+* BETA - File an issue for anything that is missing or incorrect. *

 ## Overview